Wally: Batched Private Nearest Neighbor Search at Scale: Implementation

 \subsection{Embedding and Clustering}

 We map each document in the server database into dense embeddings that retain semantic information.
-For this, we use the sentence embedding model `msmarco-distilbert-base-tas-b' with 66 million parameters and optimized for semantic search\footnote{\url{https://huggingface.co/sentence-transformers/msmarco-distilbert-base-tas-b}}.
-In particular, we use the implementation provided by the `sentence-transformers' Python library\footnote{\url{https://www.sbert.net}}.
+For this, we use the sentence embedding model \emph{msmarco-distilbert-base-tas-b} with 66 million parameters, optimized for semantic search~\cite{Hofstaetter2021_tasb_dense_retrieval}.
+In particular, we use the implementation provided by the `sentence-transformers' Python library\cite{reimers-2019-sentence-bert}.
 The model outputs dense 768-dimensional floating point vectors.
 We then use PCA to reduce the dimensionality of each vector to 192.

 The next step is clustering these vectors.
-To do so, we first find $K$ cluster centroids by running k-mean clustering.
-Then we assign each embedding the cluster with the nearest centroid.
+To do so, we first find $K$ cluster centroids by running k-means clustering.
+Then we assign each embedding to the cluster with the closest centroid.
 Finally, all points and their assigned cluster are compiled into an index.

-We implemented this pipeline using the open-source library FAISS.
-FAISS provides fast, GPU-based algorithms for k-means clustering and indexing.
-For a comprehensive list of optimizations implemented by FAISS, refer to \url{https://github.com/facebookresearch/faiss/wiki#research-foundations-of-faiss}.
-FAISS exposes a flexible clustering API that allows us to experiment with various clustering parameters, such as the number of data points sampled, the number of iterations of the basic k-means algorithm, and whether to run on GPU or CPU.
+We implemented this pipeline using the open-source library FAISS~\cite{douze2025faisslibrary}.
+FAISS provides fast algorithms for k-means clustering and indexing.
+FAISS exposes a flexible clustering API that allows us to experiment with various clustering parameters, such as the number of data points sampled, the number of iterations of the basic k-means algorithm.
 For indexing, we utilize one of the Flat indexes provided by FAISS to perform fast intra-cluster nearest neighbor search.